Big Papa: Cabernet Franc Wine Guide

 Tuscany, Italy (Warm-Climate)

 Italy is the second largest producer of Cabernet Franc.
-Much of it is made in Friuli-Venezia Giulia but perhaps the most well-known Italian Cabernet Franc wines come from Tuscany.
-Since Cabernet Franc is not indigenous to Italy and declassified out of the Italian DOCG system these wines are lovingly referred to as “Super Tuscans.”
+Much of it is made in Friuli-Venezia Giulia but the most famous Italian Cabernet Franc comes from Tuscany.
+Since Cabernet Franc is not indigenous to Italy it’s declassified to an Italian IGT or “Super Tuscan” blend.

 Tuscany Taste Profile